sushaanpatel/memeology/README.md

-# memeology
+# Memeology
-Memeology is a meme information app that contains information about meme templates and their context.
-Download Link at https://github.com/sushaanpatel/memeology/releases
+Memeology is a meme literacy app that contains information about meme templates and their context.
+Downloads at https://github.com/sushaanpatel/memeology/releases